soundasleep/jevon.org-vagrant/README.md

 vagrant provision
 ```

-**TODO** Once completed, you should be able to go to http://localhost:8080.
+Once completed, you should be able to go to http://localhost:8080 and see the Apache2 default page.

 # Deploying onto production